codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 ===================

 A CodeIgniter4 webapp is normally hosted on a web server.
-Apache's ``httpd`` is the "standard" platform, and assumed in much of our documentation.
+Apache HTTP Server is the "standard" platform, and assumed in much of our documentation.

 Apache is bundled with many platforms, but can also be downloaded in a bundle with a database engine and PHP from `Bitnami <https://bitnami.com/stacks/infrastructure>`_.